 \subsection{Matching-based Methods}

-Different constraints are contained in the matching-based methods instead of using traditional stereo matching methods.
-Heber \emph{et al}. \cite{RN150} estimated the depth by matching the central view with other sub-aperture images, but they didn’t use all the sub-aperture image pairs.
-To improve the depth estimation, Heber \emph{et al}.\cite{RN63} further proposed a novel principal component analysis (PCA) to align the sub-aperture images by transforming the depth estimation problem into a rank-minimization problem.
-In addition, Jeon \emph{et al}. \cite{jeon} estimated the shifts of sub-aperture images with sub-pixel accuracy by applying the phase shift theorem in the Fourier domain.
-Yucer \emph{et al}. \cite{RN56} proposed the LF gradient to locally match the patches between adjacent sub-aperture images.
-It’s inevitable for stereo matching methods to involve the interpolation due to the narrow baseline, which makes the depth estimation uncertainty and ambiguity.
+Different constraints are contained in the matching-based methods instead of using traditional stereo-matching methods.
+Heber \emph{et al}. \cite{RN150} estimated depth by matching the central view with other sub-aperture images, although not utilizing all sub-aperture image pairs.
+To enhance depth estimation, Heber \emph{et al}. \cite{RN63} further introduced a novel principal component analysis (PCA) technique to align sub-aperture images, transforming the depth estimation problem into a rank-minimization problem.
+Jeon \emph{et al}. \cite{jeon} accurately estimated sub-pixel shifts of sub-aperture images by applying the phase shift theorem in the Fourier domain.
+Yucer \emph{et al}. \cite{RN56} proposed the LF gradient method to locally match patches between adjacent sub-aperture images.
+Due to the narrow baseline, stereo-matching methods inevitably involve interpolation, leading to uncertain and ambiguous depth estimation.